Moving to UK from South Africa – 2025 Returning Guide

 Driving in the UK for Returning British Citizens

-If you’re a British citizen returning from South Africa, getting back behind the wheel in the UK will require some crucial steps regarding your driver’s license.
+If you’re a British citizen returning from South Africa, getting back behind the wheel in the UK involves some crucial steps regarding your driver’s license.

 The UK allows holders of a South African driving license to drive for up to 12 months upon arrival.

-During this period, contacting the Driver and Vehicle Licensing Agency (DVLA) is crucial as you will need to exchange your South African license for a UK one.
+During this period, it is crucial to contact the Driver and Vehicle Licensing Agency (DVLA) to exchange your South African license for a UK driving license.

 The process is straightforward and does not require another driving test, making it relatively hassle-free for those with permanent residence in the UK.

-According to the UK Department for Transport, after the initial 12-month period, you will need to have a valid UK driving license to continue driving legally.
+According to the UK Department for Transport, after the initial 12-month period, you must have a valid UK driving license to continue driving legally.

 For South African drivers planning to settle in the UK permanently, you can exchange your license within the first five years of becoming a UK resident.